IgrikXD/Easy-SDR/README.md

 | [Airspy] | You can choose a retailer according to your whereabouts.
 Performs support and develop new versions.
 There are links for downloading software and working with the server. |

 ## Who helped me with the development of the project?
 Great thanks to [RTL-SDR.COM] for the provided samples of SDR receivers RTL-SDR.COM V.3 and information support.
 [LCSC] company that provided most of the electronic components used for assembly for completely free.
-And also [Mini-Circuits] for the provided samples of [ADE] frequency mixer by EZ-Sample program.
+[Mini-Circuits] company for the providing samples of [ADE] frequency mixer by EZ-Sample program.
+And also [PCBWay] for $ 20 discount when ordering PCBs for the project.

 ## What was used mainly in the development?
 | Source | Description |